Real Time

 });

-await post('_rt/join', {
+await fetch('/api/_invoke/join-room', {

-connectionId: request.connectionId,
+connectionId: client.connectionId

 channel: 'announcements:system',